SingLEM: Single-Channel Large EEG Model: Results

 \section{Results}

 This section presents the performance evaluation of the proposed SingLEM framework.
-First, we evaluate SingLEM as a multi-channel feature extractor and benchmark it against state-of-the-art foundation models and handcrafted-feature baselines.
-Subsequently, we employ SingLEM’s single-channel design to assess how well its learned representations align with known brain activity patterns by examining the spatial distribution of the discriminative information.
+First, we evaluate SingLEM under the primary strict LOSO setting using frozen feature extractors and SVM classifiers.
+In this setting, SingLEM is compared with pretrained EEG models and classical EEG feature baselines.
+We then report additional analyses using MLP classifiers and supervised neural decoders, followed by evaluation under a partially subject-adapted LOSO setting.
+Next, we use SingLEM's single-channel design to examine whether its learned representations align with known brain activity patterns by analyzing the spatial distribution of discriminative information.
+Finally, we analyze the SingLEM ablation variants to assess the effect of including the downstream source datasets during pretraining and the contribution of the feature embedding module (Section~\ref{sec:ablation}).
+These variants are also reported in Tables~\ref{tab:MI_results} and~\ref{tab:Cognitive_results} for direct comparison with the primary model.